-Christina Zakopoulou obtained her law degree from the Aristotle University of Thessaloniki and an MSc from the graduate programme in Business Studies for Legal Practitioners from the Athens Laboratory of Business Administration (ALBA).
-She became a member of the Athens Bar Association in 1993.
-She joined M & P Bernitsas Law Offices in 2000 and has extensive experience in retail and commercial real estate and land development projects.
-She has been advising on real estate privatisation tenders and the development of real estate assets by the Hellenic Republic Asset Development Fund (HRADF) since it was established in 2011, including drafting transaction documents.
-Christina also has extensive experience in acting in relation to public and private mergers and acquisitions, capital markets offerings on the Athens Stock Exchange, due diligence reviews and share capital increases.
-Christina undertakes company formation and structuring, ongoing corporate governance and advises on regulatory compliance.
-She also advises clients on their entry into all types of commercial agreements, in particular agency, distribution, lease, share sale and purchase and share contribution agreements.
+Christina also has specific expertise in real estate privatisation tenders and the development of real estate assets by the Hellenic Republic Asset Development Fund (HRADF) since it was established in 2011.
+Christina also has experience of acting in public and private mergers and acquisitions, including due diligence and share capital increases.
+She undertakes company structuring and formation and ongoing corporate governance and advises on regulatory compliance.
+She also structures, drafts and negotiates commercial agency, commercial lease, share sale and purchase, share contribution and other commercial agreements.

-5 Lycavittou Street GR-106 72 Athens Greece
+5 Lykavittou Street 106 72 Athens Greece

-Tel: +30 210 361 5395

-+30 210 339 2950 Fax: +30 210 364 0805

-nvouhiounis@bernitsaslaw.com czakopoulou@bernitsaslaw.com www.bernitsaslaw.com
+Tel: +30 210 361 5395 Tel: +30 210 339 2950 Fax: +30 210 364 0805 nvouhiounis@bernitsaslaw.com czakopoulou@bernitsaslaw.com www.bernitsaslaw.com